alledp/2024-DM126-SWIFT/README.md

 ### First Project

-This Folder is one App example developed during the 2 class using Toolkit UI
+This Folder is one App example developed during the 2 class using UI Kit

-### DM126_Class3
+### DM126_Class3 - This is the Final Project Code

-This Folder is another App example developed during the 3 class using Swift UI
+This Folder is another App example developed during the 3 and 4 class using Swift UI